CrimeOwl AI logoCrimeOwl AI

 Lead #1

-Where has Vosseler been hiding for nearly four decades?
+Where has Vosseler been hiding with his sons for nearly four decades?
 Known ties to Oklahoma, New Jersey, Pennsylvania, Connecticut, and Florida suggest possible locations.

 👤